localstack/docs/content/en/user-guide/ci/circle-ci/index.md

       - localstack-save-state
       - localstack-load-state
 ```
-More information about state import and export [here](/user-guide/state-management/export-import-state).
+More information about Localstack's [state import/export](/user-guide/state-management/export-import-state).

 #### Cache
 To preserve state between workflow runs, you can take leverage of CircleCI's caching too.